-Students must be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English.
+Students must be able to read textbooks, understand lectures, take part in classroom discussions and produce written work in English.
 Applicants are therefore required to submit proof of sufficient proficiency in English (Common European Framework of Reference for Languages (CEFR): level C1).

-Proof of sufficient proficiency in English
+Proof of sufficient English language proficiency

 1. By completing English-taught secondary education in Australia, Canada (with the exception of Quebec), Ireland, New Zealand, the United Kingdom or the United States of America;

-3. By obtaining an International Baccalaureate diploma;
+2. By obtaining an International Baccalaureate diploma in English;

-4. By obtaining a European Baccalaureate diploma, with the subject English as first or second language (minimum final score result: 6);
+3. By obtaining a European Baccalaureate diploma, with the subject English as first or second language (minimum final score result: 6);

 After submitting your enrolment request in Studielink, you will receive an email with your UvAnetID (username and password).
 Follow the instructions in the email to activate your UvAnetID immediately, for you will need it to complete your application.